-Everybody loves flying first class.
-But if you want to save money, you don’t fly first class, right?
+Everybody loves luxuriating in a five-star hotel and flying first class.
+But if you want to save money, you don’t do either, right?

 Here are 25 tips: